maxxiimo/the-front-end-manifesto/information-architecting.md

 - Find a plug-in.

 - Hire a designer.
-With your layout set half of the designers work is done.
+With your layout set via our wireframe work half of the designers work is done.
 Now he or she needs to pull it all together with a stellar look and feel.
 When hiring a designer, make sure you let them know that the layout you have in place is not set in stone.
 This way your designer can add their experience to the project.
 Here are some resources for finding designers:

   - XXX

-- Get a freebie.
+- Get a freebie and port it over to your application.

   - [Premium Pixels][]